ARCHER2-HPC/archer2-docs/research-software/cp2k/cp2k.rst

 Compiling CP2K
 --------------

-Details of how to compile CP2K on Archer are available https://github.com/hpc-uk/build-instructions/tree/master/CP2K
+Details of how to compile CP2K on ARCHER2 are available https://github.com/hpc-uk/build-instructions/tree/master/CP2K